Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/30bb523e-b5a3-4d46-922e-e44a5b129b61)

 I got my qoute back from PCBway and the weapon would cost $89.
 I believe this is a good price.
 The tires are lego tires I have on hand.
-This robot has a big weapon and can't wait to see how this performs in a real comp!!
+This robot has a big weapon, the thing I wanted for this robot!
+I can't wait to see how this performs in a real comp!!

 **Total Time Spent: 8hr**